idun-project/idun-cartridge/doc/eram.md

 ## Low-level ERAM API (Stash/Fetch)

-ERAM is also compatible with the existing, low-level `aceMem*` API calls which still work with local RAM banks too.
+ERAM is also compatible with the existing, low-level `aceMem` API calls which still work with local RAM banks too.
 The routines are `aceMemAlloc, aceMemStash, aceMemFetch, and aceMemFree`.
-You should note that ERAM is automatically garbage collected when a process exits, so calls to `aceMemFree` are unnecessary and ignored when using ERAM.
-This API is familiar to many Commodore programmers because it is the same approach used for additional local RAM banks and the REU.
+You should note that memory is automatically garbage collected when a process exits, so calls to `aceMemFree` are unnecessary and ignored when using ERAM.
+This API is familiar to many Commodore programmers because it is the same approach used for additional local RAM banks and the *REU*.
 You are free to mix & match calls to this API with the ones from the New API and with direct hardware access, if needed.
-You just have to be sure that you address the ERAM buffers correctly, which is done by treating all far memory pointers as 32-bit values.
+You just have to be sure that you address the RAM buffers correctly, which is done by treating all far memory pointers as 32-bit values.

 *far memory pointer (mp)*
 | ptr byte | mp+0        | mp+1 | mp+2       | mp+3        |